-Everything You Need to Know About Flying a Private Jet Internationally
+Everything You Need to Know About Flying on an International Private Jet

 Flying privately is one of the best ways to travel.
-From cozy, versatile seats to private cabin space to simple, seamless departures and arrivals, once you charter a private jet, it’ll be almost impossible to return to the world of commercial aviation.
+From cozy, versatile seats to private cabin space to simple, seamless departures and arrivals, once you charter an international private jet, it’ll be almost impossible to return to the world of commercial aviation.

 Before you start the journey of flying a private jet internationally, here’s everything you need to know before you go.